RXCodes/hyperPad-Project-Modder/code-editor/documentation.md

   Get all behaviors containing "fart" in their name in an object called "Bad" and show it in the console log.<br>
   - `console.log(behaviors.includesName("fart").objectOf("Bad").list());`<br>

-- `.copy(objectName, alias)`: Copies all of an object's behaviors to a specified alias.
-Returns true if successful.
-  - `objectName` **"STRING"** - The name of the object to copy behaviors from.
-  - `alias` **"STRING"** - The alias to save the behaviors to - The alias is like the storage location of the behavior.

-- `.paste(objectName, alias)`: Pastes behaviors copied to an alias in an object.
-Returns true if successful.
-  - `objectName` **"STRING"** - The name of the object to paste behaviors in.
-  - `alias` **"STRING"** - The alias to load the behaviors from - Use the same alias to load the same behaviors.